vkakerbeck/Learning-World-Representations/README.md

 # Obstacle Tower Challenge - Agent Analysis

 The following results have been obtained from an agent trained for the <a href="https://www.aicrowd.com/challenges/unity-obstacle-tower-challenge" target="_blank"> Unity Obstacle Tower Challenge </a>.
 The agent needs to navigate a maze of rooms to get to a door which leads him one floor up.
-On the wa he can collect blue spheres which supply more time.
+On the way he can collect blue spheres which supply more time.
 Starting at level 5, the agent needs to find and pick up a key in order to open certain doors.
 Starting from level 10, the agent needs to solve puzzles in which he is supposed to push a box onto a designated area for a door to open.
-The agent shown here can't achive this yet.
+The agent shown here can't achieve this yet.

 <a href="RL-Encodings-Notebook.html" target="_blank"> Here </a> you can find the Jupyter Notebook used to generate the following figures and animations.